bugbiteme/EX280-study/Quotas-Resource-Limits-Scale-Autoscale-SOLUTION.md

 [] request memory 20Mi
 [] limit cpu 100Mi

-easyest way is to edit this via the web console from the deployment (`Actions->Edit Resource Limits`)
+easiest way is to edit this via the web console from the deployment (`Actions->Edit Resource Limits`)
 ![screenshot](img/image11.png)

 (note: if app isnt running due to cpu request exeeded, lower request ammount)